Culture of Bengaluru: Music

+Various international musicians have performed in Bangalore, including Bryan Adams, Jethro Tull, Iron Maiden, Lamb of God, Flo Rida and Poets of the Fall.

 Music schools in Bangalore

 The recent past has also seen a significant growth in the number of music institutes providing training for vocal and various instruments including guitar, piano, keyboard, veena, sitar, tabla, sitar, organ etc. in Carnatic, Hindustani classical, Popular music and Western music, especially in Bangalore city.
 PRISM Foundation, in Rajajinagar, The Bangalore School of Music in RT Nagar, Eastern Fare Music Foundation in Koramangala, Sumadhura Education and Cultural Trust in Vijaynagara, Shreepada Sangeeta Kala Kendra in Bannerghatta Road and World Music Centre in Malleswaram are some of the institutes who have successfully endorsed Music as a serious business or career option as opposed to its familiar perception as a pastime or hobby.
 Apart from the formal training, these institutes offer courses that enable learners to appear for many recognized certificate and diploma examinations.

 Sport

 Cricket is the most popular sport in Bangalore(it has its own IPL team RCB or Royal Challengers Bangalore and has a huge fan following) though it has lost some of its popularity in a small amount of time to football, basketball and tennis.
 English football clubs Manchester United, Liverpool F.C, and popular French club Paris Saint Germain have a large number of supporters in the city.
 Bengaluru FC is a football club based in Bangalore and was formed in 2013.
 The club, which originally participated in the I-League, now plays in the Indian Super League.

 Significant numbers of India's national cricket team have come from Bangalore, including Gundappa Viswanath, Rahul Dravid, Venkatesh Prasad, Anil Kumble, Erapalli Prasanna, Robin Uthappa, B.S.
 Chandrashekar, Syed Kirmani, Brijesh Patel, Roger Binny, Sadanand Vishwanath, K. L. Rahul, Karun Nair and Vinay Kumar.
 Many of the city's children play Gully cricket and football on the roads and in the city's many public fields.
 Bangalore's main international cricket stadium is the M. Chinnaswamy Stadium, which hosted its first match in 1974 and was the venue for the India-Pakistan cricket quarter-final during World Cup 1996.
 International cricket was played at the Central College grounds before moving to the current venue.

 Other famous sportspersons from Bangalore include badminton player and former All England Badminton Championship winner Prakash Padukone, tennis player and 10-time Grand Slam winner Mahesh Bhupathi, cueist Pankaj Advani and athlete Ashwini Nachappa.